-Many companies in Florida classify their workers as independent contractors to avoid various employment laws and liability for certain legal issues.
+Many companies in Florida classify their workers as independent contractors to avoid various liability for certain employment legal issues.
 Classification laws for employees in the state of Florida are complex, and by misclassifying an employee as an independent contractor, an employer can save money on healthcare costs, workers' compensation insurance, and taxes.

-Although the employer benefits when they misclassify a worker’s employment status, the employee loses out on crucial protections that ensure they are paid for all of their work and are protected from discrimination and harassment.
-Two recent lawsuits against Uber and FedEx demonstrate the complexity of Florida’s employment laws.
+Although the employer benefits when they misclassify a worker’s employment status, the employee loses out on crucial protections that ensure they are paid for all of their work and are protected from workplace discrimination and harassment.

 What Determines If an Employee Is an Independent Contractor?